 - Custom applications can leverage the data replica that resides in a transactional database, such as an Autonomous Database or a standalone database in OCI

-- The data in the DAS replica can be integrated into Oracle Autonomous Data Warehouse and managed by the data lakehouse
+- You can integrate the data in the DAS replica into Oracle Autonomous Data Warehouse and use the the data lakehouse to manage the data

-This following diagram demonstrates the data flow and user access to the extended retailer data ecosystem.
+This following diagram shows the data flow and user access to the extended retailer data ecosystem.

 The diagram below shows that the target DAS database replica resides in an Oracle Autonomous Database.
 Alternatively, you can use Oracle Database Cloud Service, Oracle Exadata Database Service, or manage your own Oracle Database on Oracle Cloud Infrastructure Compute as the target database.

 You can deploy custom apps in the same VCN in OCI, such as custom extension apps, custom cross-reference apps, customer reports, customer services, and Oracle REST Data Services.
 These apps can integrate with legacy applications in the cloud or on-premises.
-Customer on-premises applications and users can access these custom applications and the DAS database by using site-to-site VPN or FastConnect to connect to OCI.
+Customer on-premises applications and users can access these custom applications and the DAS database by using site-to-site VPN or Oracle Cloud Infrastructure FastConnect to connect to OCI.
 Internet users can access custom applications through an internet gateway with a web application firewall (WAF) provided for added security.
-All API integrations are managed using API Gateway, including inbound API services to the applications in the Oracle Retail Merchandising SaaS Cloud, and to on-premises and third-party application integrations.
+All API integrations are managed by using API Gateway, including inbound API services to the applications in RMS, and to on-premises and third-party application integrations.

 Customer IT administrators access the OCI tenancy through the private network connected to a bastion host.
 From the bastion host, an administrator can manage the OCI resources directly.